jbottum/t5pat/langchain_markdown20.md

     print(f"Answer: {answer1}\n")
 ```

-These lines of code perform Text-to-Text testing of question and answer generation using a given question:
+These lines of code perform Text-to-Text testing of question and answer generation:

 print("\nQuestion Answer Examples"): This line prints a heading to indicate that the following examples are for question and answer generation.